(w/help from Frank Dudash)

 Each game begins with the two teams being shown the "Super Stumper", a vanity-type license plate w/seven unrevealed symbols which, when combined, sound out a series of words or phrase, along with a description of the kind of person that plate might "belong" to.
 The first symbol is given to the players for free, but they must earn the right to reveal the other six by playing a series of toss-up rounds known as "jump-ins".

-(NOTE: Early on, teams who made the correct "left or right" guess on a jump-in were given the option of deciphering it themselves or challenging their opponents to do so; few teams elected to use the latter option, and it was quickly scrapped)
+(NOTE: Early on, teams who made the correct "left or right" guess on a jump-in were given the choice of deciphering it themselves or challenging their opponents to do so; few teams elected to use the latter option, and it was quickly scrapped)

 If the team who gets first crack at the jump-in can't solve it, their opponents get a chance to do so; if they fail, the correct solution is given, and another jump-in round is played.